tyzbit/acars-processor/README.md

 You can duplicate it to `config.yaml` and edit it or copy it but only keep the first line.
 This will let you auto-complete the file if your editor supports it.

+You can use environment variables (`${apikey}`) and they will be substituted from the environment before the app starts.

 ### A Note on Using Large Language Models for Filters

 OpenAI's gpt3.5 and higher do well with the system prompt.
 With OllamaFilter,